 Quantitative Aptitude decides a large share of bank PO results, and the aspirants who clear it are rarely the fastest calculators.
 They are the ones who prioritised the right topics and built a systematic method for each.
-This guide walks through the high-yield quant topics for IBPS PO and SBI PO, in the order worth mastering them, with a worked data-interpretation example so you can see the method rather than just the list.
+For IBPS PO and SBI PO the order that pays is the same: Data Interpretation first, then the arithmetic core of percentages and ratios, then the speed topics of number series, simplification and approximation.

-The mathematics below is standard and yours to learn with confidence.
 The exact number of quant questions, the sectional timing, and any negative marking are set in the official notification, so confirm those at ibps.in or the SBI recruitment portal.
-KnowledgeGate's question bank carries over 6,700 published quantitative-aptitude questions, so there is no shortage of practice on exactly these patterns.
+KnowledgeGate's question bank carries over 6,700 quantitative-aptitude questions, so there is no shortage of practice on exactly these patterns.

 DI is not a topic you memorise; it is a skill you build by solving sets under time.
 The payoff is large because a single DI set carries several questions, so fluency compounds.